xrapid-group/xrfiber/index.md

 Open the Apple App Store and select the Search tab in the bottom right of the screen.
 Search for “xRfiber” and the application should appear in the results list.
 Press the Install option and confirm the installation with your password/thumbprint.
 Once the application is installed, turn on the microscope and then open the application once the LED light source has finished blinking three times (approx. 3-5 seconds from powering on).

 **NOTE**: when the microscope is switched on, the light first blinks three times.
 It is an indicator that the Bluetooth has been initialized and the microscope is now ready to interact with the Software (the xRfiber app).

+### 6.2.2.
+Setting up the Ethernet connection
+When the microscope is to be operated through a wired connection, one follows the connection scheme described in 6.1.3.
+Irrespective of the connector that was provided in the package (availability of this connectors vary), the procedure will be the same:
+- in the iPad Settings, spot the “Ethernet” option when the USB-C adapter connects to the iPad
+- A blue “cable connection” icon will appear in the top bar and stay for about 5 seconds, then disappear
+- In the “Ethernet” thumb, under “Interfaces” the connector will appear
+- Getting into this connector settings will reveal options for “IPV4 ADDRESS”, “DNS” and “HTTP PROXY”
+- The correct settings are:
+	- IPV4 ADDRESS
+		- Configure IP: Manual
+		- IP address: 169.254.65.10
+		- Subnet mask: 255.255.0.0
+		- Router: 169.254.65.6
+	- DNS
+		- Configure DNS: Manual
+	- HTTP PROXY
+		- Configure Proxy: Off
+From that point onwards, when the Ethernet cable is connected to the iPad, the microscope will establish a network connection first.

+![][image-17]

+Video 6.1. setting up the Ethernet connection in iPad’s settings

 ## 6.3.
 Operating the software